Kaktushose/jda-commands/wiki/docs/interactions/reply.md

     ```

 ### Dynamic Components
 Just like with Modals, you can dynamically modify components too.
-Use the <com.github.kaktushose.jda.commands.dispatching.reply.Component#enabled(java.lang.Class,java.lang.String,Entry...)>
+Use the <Component#enabled(java.lang.Class,java.lang.String,Entry...)>
 class to access a builder object, which wraps the JDA builder.
 Alternatively, you can access the native JDA builder by
 calling `#modify`.